AHCSS00193

 - All students need to be 18 years of age at time of commencement.

-- Satisfactory reading, writing, and numeracy skills.
-If you wish to access subsidised training, you will need to complete the CORE Skills Profile for Adults (CSPA) along with an Upfront Assessment of Needs to ascertain if you are suitable to undertake the training.
+- You will need to complete an Upfront Assessment of Needs to ascertain if you are suitable to undertake the training.

 If you have a verified disability/medical condition and require additional support please contact Ironwood Admissions or call 08 8227 0300 before applying to discuss your needs.
 To be eligible for support you must provide medical documentation to verify your disability/medical condition.